Bayesian Vector AutoRegression with Factorised Granger-Causal Graphs: Method

-In the above model, we decouple the impact of variable $j$ on $i$ into two components: $A^\tau_{i,j} \in \mathbb{R}$ and $G^\tau_{i,j} \in \{0,1\}$.
+We highlight $\mathbf{A} \odot \mathbf{G}$ as the key proposal of our model, where we decouple the impact of variable $j$ on $i$ into two components: $G^\tau_{i,j} \in \{0,1\}$ indicating whether there is a link between $i$ and $j$ and $A^\tau_{i,j} \in \mathbb{R}$ indicating the weight of the link.
 If $G^\tau_{i,j}=0$, $j$ does not impact $i$ in lag $\tau$ regardless of the value of $A^\tau_{i,j}$ while if $G^\tau_{i,j}=1$, $A^\tau_{i,j}$ captures the influence from $j$ to $i$.
 We also note that variable $j$ does not Granger-cause variable $i$ ($i,j\in \{1,\dots,N\}$) if and only if for all $\tau$, $G^\tau_{i,j}=0$.
-The proposed decoupling leads to several appealing benefits.
-First of all, we can impose an independent Bayesian prior on the GC graphs $p(\{\mG^\tau\}^{\taumax}_\tau)$ and estimate the posterior over them $p(\{\mG^\tau\}^{\taumax}_\tau| \mX)$.
-This posterior offers a principled way to determine how likely a variable Granger-causes another and one can sample unlimited GC graphs from the posterior.
-This cannot be done by conventional VARs that induce sparsity~\cite{nicholson2017varx,ahelegbey2016sparse,ghosh2018high,billio2019bayesian} on the coefficients $\{\mA^\tau\}^{\taumax}_\tau$ or use post-hoc thresholds to binarise them~\cite{nauta2019causal,marcinkevivcs2020interpretable}.
-Moreover, with a proper construction of $p(\{\mG^\tau\}^{\taumax}_\tau)$, one can incorporate informative prior knowledge for modelling sparse MTS data.
+The proposed decoupling leads to several appealing benefits. \textbf{1)} Now $\mathbf{A} \odot \mathbf{G}$ contains the coefficients of our VAR and it is intrinsically sparse as $\mathbf{G}$ is binary.
+Thus, no sparsity-inducing penalties~\cite{nicholson2017varx,ahelegbey2016sparse,ghosh2018high,billio2019bayesian} or post-hoc heuristics~\cite{nauta2019causal,marcinkevivcs2020interpretable} are needed. \textbf{2)} It gives us the flexibility of modelling $\mathbf{A}$ and $\mathbf{G}$ with different models.
+This flexibility enables us to model $\mathbf{G}$ with an informative hierarchical prior taking a factorised form (as shown later) providing informative prior knowledge which is useful in low-data regimes. \textbf{3)} Modelling $\mathbf{G}$ with Bernoulli distributions directly enables us to learn the probability of a casual link between two variables in a principled way.
+In our method, one can easily quantify the confidence interval and standard deviations of a link.